Pilates

 Pilates is effective as it addresses underlying structural imbalances in the body which can create on-going pain and difficulty with movement.
 The whole body is considered.
 Lengthened and strengthened muscles improve posture and overall fitness and retrain dysfunctional movement patterns, restoring optimum physical function.

-Regardless of age, ability or fitness level,
+Regardless of age, ability or fitness level, Pilates is beneficial for everyone.

 Regular practitioners of Pilates feel a heightened sense of awareness and ease in their bodies, experiencing less pain and increased mobility.
 This freedom ultimately leads to increased satisfaction in life!